 A main cause of eye bags is collected toxins and water under your eyes - that's why you look slightly puffy eyed if you've been drinking the night before.

-"To improve the skin around your eyes, put your fingertips under your eyebrows and gently lift your eyelids," says Marja.
-"Now press your upper lids down, holding your fingertips in place, and count to five.
-Then relax."
+• Press your upper lids down, holding your fingertips in place, and count to five.
+Then relax.
 Repeat this twice.

 Try these quick fixes for puffy eyes, dark circles and t-zone trouble